 "Finance business segment," has been changed to the "Payment business segment" in accordance with the reorganization that was conducted in October 2022.
 In order to reflect this change in presentation, the income from the rent guarantee business has been transferred from "income from the finance business" to "income from the payment business" in the consolidated statements of income.
-As a result, for the current fiscal year, "income from the payment business" increased by $\pm 1,745$ million (U.S. $\pm 13,068$ thousand) and "income from the finance business" decreased by the same amount.
+As a result, for the current fiscal year, "income from the payment business" decreased by ¥1,745 million (U.S. \$13,068 thousand) and "income from the finance business" decreased by the same amount.